mostafa/xk6-kafka/README.md

 ## Avro Union Types

 xk6-kafka uses `hamba/avro` for Avro serialization/deserialization.
-When working with Avro union types, you can provide union values directly without wrapping them in type-specific objects.
+When working with Avro union types, you can usually provide union values directly without wrapping them in type-specific objects.
 For nullable fields, you can use `null` directly.
+For logical primitive unions (for example `int` with `logicalType: "date"`), direct values and wrapped values like `{ "int": 20474 }` or `{ "int.date": 20474 }` are supported and normalized before encoding.
 See the [Schema Registry documentation](./docs/schema-registry.md#complex-schemas--manage-union-types) for detailed examples and best practices.

 ## Contributions, Issues and Feedback